Accuracy and Applicability of the Hartle-Thorne and Komatsu-Eriguchi-Hachisu Methods for Modeling Rotating Neutron Stars: Introduction

 In the present study, our objectives are twofold: the first is to critically assess the applicability and limitations of the HT perturbative approach by direct comparisons with the KEH method, and the second is to explore how the $L$ affects the rotational deformation and radius variation of neutron stars.
-For this purpose, we adopt the series of OMEG EoS developed within the RMF framework~\citep{Miyatsu2023}.
-Among the OMEG series, all parameter sets have the same key nuclear matter properties such as saturation density $\rho_0$, effective mass $M^*$ and $K_0$, while only $L$ varies.
+For this purpose, we adopt the series of OMEG EoS, which has been developed within the RMF framework incorporating non-linear couplings between isoscalar and isovector mesons as well as the contributions of $\delta$ meson~\citep{Miyatsu2023}.
+Its model parameters are calibrated to simultaneously satisfy constraints from heavy-ion collision flow data, precise neutron-star mass measurements (PSR J0740+6620), tidal deformability from GW170817~\citep{Abbott2018}, and the PREX-2 and CREX experiments.~\citep{Adhikari2021,Adhikari2022} Among the OMEG series, all parameter sets have the same key nuclear matter properties such as saturation density $\rho_0$, effective nucleon mass $M^*$ and $K_0$, while only $L$ varies.
 Thereby we can systematically investigate the net correlation between $L$ and neutron-star radii.
 Inputting these EoSs, we calculate the mass-radius relations and other properties using both the HT and KEH methods.

 The arrangement of this article is as follows.
 Section 2 provides the brief formalism of our calculations.
 Section 3 shows the calculation results and discusses them.
 Section 4 summarizes the point of this article and mentions the prospects.